sit-fyi/sit/doc/faq.md

 its records over the state, so it is always possible to filter out unwanted changed.
 All changes are saved, and therefore, actions are not irreversible.

-## Is there a way to import issues from GitHub?

-There's [sit-import](https://github.com/sit-it/sit-import) project, check it out.

-## What browsers are supported?

-Both `sit-web` and [SIT's website](http://sit-it.org) rely on Web Components heavily.
-The best browser (and the most tested in our case) with respect to that is Chrome/Chromium.
-Next one is, apparently, Opera.
-Then, it is Safari, followed by Firefox and Edge.
-We have received reports of malfunctioning components in Firefox but were unable to reproduce them in Firefox 58 just yet (please note, however, that performance in Firefox is severely impaired comparing to, say, Chrome).

-Our hope and expectation is that Web Components' take-up will be steady and the support will be more even.

-Could we have used something "time-proven" instead?
-Yes, of course.
-However, in this case it was decided that it was worth a short.
-Web Components give some interesting customization capabilities and work (except when they don't in browsers in weaker Web Components support) in the browsers as is without any backend processing, which is useful in our case.
-Time will tell.